 Nobel Peace Prize winners demand end to sexual violence as a weapon of war

-Children in conflicts, Days in the childhood development calendar, Girls' education, Sarah Brown
+Children in conflicts, Girls' education, Sarah Brown

 Dr Denis Mukwege from the DRC and sexual slavery survivor Nadia Murad from Iraq gave passionate speeches about their work as they received their awards in Oslo today.